 Forgery is rampant at dishonest car dealerships.
 When you buy a new car, many documents require your initials or signature as you decide on options and work through the price, lease or financing arrangements.
 Buyers are surprised when the amount of their monthly payments are higher or lower and do not match what they thought they had agreed on.
 Similarly, when the interest rate is different, and usually higher, than what was agreed to, this is another red flag that forgeries were committed.
 If the balance on your credit report is different than the amount of the loan you took, or there are other financial terms that seem wrong, it is very likely you were the victim of a dishonest finance manager who forged your signature or initials, and sent fraudulent paperwork to the finance company.

 Whitney, LLP’s car dealership fraud lawyers have experience helping clients in forgery claims against car dealerships.
-If you suspect a dealer has forged your signature, Whitney, LLP offers a Free Consultation, and we will review your paperwork at no charge.
+If you suspect a dealer has forged your signature, Whitney, LLP offers a Legal Consultation, and we will review your paperwork at no charge.

 Lawyer to Sue a Car Dealership Near Me in Salisbury, MD